Ambroosjaime/SQL-To-The-Test/README.md

 # SQL-To-The-Test

-writing the code in phpmyadmin (SELECT * FROM becode, join, on, while, ='f')
+writing the code in MySQL AND phpmyadmin (SELECT * FROM becode, join, on, while, ='f')